Is Walmart's early pay offer good for workers?

 “Walmart will cover the entire cost of Even’s automated financial management tool for both hourly and salaried associates, and will ensure associates can use Instapay up to eight times per year for free,” Walmart said.

 You can avoid more expensive loans.
-Walmart wants the app to help workers avoid costly borrowing options, which could include payday loans.
+Walmart wants the app to help workers avoid costly borrowing options, which couldi nclude payday loans.
+Here's an explainer on them.
 If your options are accessing your paycheck early or taking out a payday loan — which could have an APR of almost 400%, according to the Consumer Financial Protection Bureau — getting paid early will likely leave you better off.

 You can avoid a bank overdraft.
 A bank can levy an overdraft charge if you don’t have enough money in your account to cover your purchases.
 These fees typically cost around $31, CFPB said, but they can set off a domino effect since you may also owe fees for checks you’ve written that don’t clear.
 If accessing your pay early can help you avoid overdraft fees, doing so could make financial sense.